 What Can Pomeranians Eat?

-If you offered your Pomeranians just about human food, do you think they would say no?
+Do you think they would say no if you offered your Pomeranians just about human food?
 Of course not!
-What they will do is grab it from you or empty their bowls in record time.
+They will grab it from you or empty their bowls in record time.

-So, it’s up to you to know exactly what foods are safe and what foods may harm your Pomeranians and make sure everybody in the household knows this information as well.
+So, it’s up to you to know precisely what foods are safe and what foods may harm your Pomeranians and make sure everybody in the household knows this information.

 List 1 – Feed Your Pomeranian These Foods Anytime

 Here’s a long list of human foods you can safely share with your Pomeranians whenever you desire.
-It includes turkey, chicken, fish, bison, hamburger meat, venison, crawfish, shrimp, pork, beef liver, lamb, asparagus, carrots, beets, asparagus, bell peppers, green beans, kale, quinoa, rice, pasta, broccoli, cauliflower, watermelon, strawberries, raspberries, mangoes, cucumber, lettuce, blueberries, eggs, kiwi fruit, plums, pineapple, lettuce, honeydew melon, cantaloupe, peanuts, peanut butter, cheese, honey, cottage cheese, apples, bananas, yams, potatoes, peas, flaxseeds, sunflower seeds, zucchini, nectarines, peaches, pears, blueberries, cashews, nectarines, apples and eggs.
-(Please remember do not feed the seeds of nectarines, peaches etc.)
+It includes turkey, chicken, fish, bison, hamburger meat, venison, crawfish, shrimp, pork, beef liver, lamb, asparagus, carrots, beets, asparagus, bell peppers, green beans, kale, quinoa, rice, pasta, broccoli, cauliflower, watermelon, strawberries, raspberries, mangoes, cucumber, lettuce, blueberries, eggs, kiwi fruit, plums, pineapple, lettuce, honeydew melon, cantaloupe, peanuts, peanut butter, cheese, honey, cottage cheese, apples, bananas, yams, potatoes, peas, flaxseeds, sunflower seeds, zucchini, nectarines, peaches, pears, blueberries, cashews, nectarines, apples, and eggs.

 2. Your Pomeranian Should Only Consume These Foods Sometimes